What to see in India in 2 weeks?

 Read also: 45 Fun and crazy facts about India

-The best time to see tigers in Ranthambore is during the summer.
-It’s hotter and dryer and there are fewer waterholes, that makes it easier to spot the tigers.
+The best time to see tigers in Ranthambore is from March until May.
+It is hotter and dryer then and there are fewer waterholes, which makes it easier to spot the tigers.
+An alternative for Ranthambore is Nagarhole national park which is open all year round.
+However, the best time to make a tiger safari in Nagarhole is from September until May.

 For Kerala, the best period to visit is from September to March although it can rain occasionally until December.